saltyorg/docs/docs/sandbox/apps/trilium.md

-# Trillium Notes
+# Trilium Notes

 ## What is it?

-[Trillium Notes](https://github.com/zadam/trilium){: target=_blank rel="noopener noreferrer" } is a hierarchical note taking application with focus on building large personal knowledge bases.
+[Trilium Notes](https://github.com/zadam/trilium){: target=_blank rel="noopener noreferrer" } is a hierarchical note taking application with focus on building large personal knowledge bases.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|